 We are more than two weeks into 2019, which means it’s just about time to review the most significant changes to California’s workers’ compensation system in 2018.
 The previous year brought quite a few changes and developments.

-Our workers compensation lawyer Los Angeles from Law Offices of Kropach & Kropach cannot stop praising some of the developments and changes to California’s workers’ comp system, while other developments are less impressive.
+Our workers compensation attorney Los Angeles CA from Law Offices of Kropach & Kropach cannot stop praising some of the developments and changes to California’s workers’ comp system, while other developments are less impressive.

 So what were the most significant and memorable changes to California’s workers compensation law in 2018?
 Let’s take a look back at the previous year in retrospect.